ssreekanth2000/project_2/README.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/inc_exe.png)

 Plotting the real income at different ages over the years could help us figure out why the confidence levels in the government change.
 Incomes for young people and the old people have changed a lot.
-This could help explain why young people's trust in the the government is the highest, because lower income people tend to trust the government more as shown in a correlation below.
+This could help explain why young people's trust in the the government is the highest, because people with lower income tend to trust the government more as shown in a correlation below.

 #### Relationships to help make models for predictions